yyyu200/VASPbandplot/README.md

 gnuplot
 awk

-There are 3 ways to set the zero in plot (by EFERMI):
+There are 3 ways to set the zero in plot (by EFERMI), uncomment for your choice:
 1. for metals, read fermi energy from OUTCAR
 2. for insulators, set as the VBM
 3. set by hand as you wish